FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/post_install_transfercft.md

 ### License key

-If you did not enter the license key during installation, you can enter it post installation in the cft.key file located in: &lt;CFTDIRRUNTIME>/conf/
+If you did not enter the license key during installation, you can enter it post installation in the cft.key file located in: `<CFTDIRRUNTIME>/conf/`

 You can enter a single key or a list of keys in this file.
-In the configuration default file, the variable &lt;$CFTKEY> represents the cft.key file.
+In the configuration default file, the variable `<$CFTKEY>` represents the `cft.key` file.

 ### Transfer CFT{{< TransferCFT/componentshortname  >}} internal datafile and configuration

 Check the values, especially the key value, hostname, and port for TCP, in the following file:

-- Windows and UNIX: &lt;CFTRUNTIME>/conf/cft-tcp.conf
+- Windows and UNIX: `<CFTRUNTIME>/conf/cft-tcp.conf  `

 Start the Transfer CFT profile and, to create the Transfer CFT internal datafile and update the basic configuration, execute: